wasifzaman182/Safety-Critical-Systems/README.md

 # Complexity Metrics in SCS
     --> Complexity metrics in SCS are measures used to quantify the intricacy(detail Small part of a system) and intricacies of the software or system design.
-    --> These metrics help assess the potential challenges and risks associated with managing and maintaining safety-critical software.
+    --> These metrics help assess the potential challenges and risks of managing and maintaining safety-critical software.

 Below are some of them.